Originally published: 01.OCT.2021

 Your doctor can let you know if your yellow discharge is completely normal, or if there’s a bigger issue that needs treatment.

 But if you are worried that the discharge may be a result of current or recent sexual activity, a sexual health test can help identify potential sexually transmitted infections.

 Why Might Older Women See Yellow Vaginal Discharge?

 The onset of menopause brings about many changes in the body with vaginal discharge being no exception.
-Dr. Rowley explains that the hormonal changes associated with menopause can often cause yellow discharge.
+The hormonal changes associated with menopause can often cause yellow discharge.

-It is normal to see yellowish discharge before your normal menstrual cycle.
+It is normal to see yellowish discharge before normal menstrual cycle.
 During this time the body produces more cervical fluid in preparation for ovulation.
-However, sometimes small amounts of blood mix with this fluid to give it a yellowish colour.
+Sometimes small amounts of blood mix with this fluid to give it a yellowish color.
 If you notice discharge like this it is often no cause for concern and it will typically go away in a couple days.

 The average menstrual cycle lasts between 25 and 30 days.
 Sometimes if you have a short menstrual cycle you may notice brownish-yellow discharge right after your period.
 Menstrual blood may give your discharge a brownish-yellow tint, which should go away by itself over a couple days.

 Antibiotics can change the balance of bacteria in your vagina and cause your discharge to turn a yellowish color.
 Antibiotics may cause thrush and candida while birth control pills and the coil may cause physiological changes in discharge.
 Adjusting the strength of your medication can help to alleviate these symptoms.

 It is important to note that it’s not possible to diagnose any of these issues without a thorough examination and further laboratory testing by a doctor.